-The Executive Committee ordinarily meets weekly to receive reports from its elected officers and the General Manager.
+The Executive Committee ordinarily meets fortnightly to receive reports from its elected officers and Union staff.
 This committee forms the day to day decision making body of the Student Union; with all significant business forwarded to Student Senate & the Board of Trustees for ratification or final approval.

-The Board of Trustees meet no less than four times a year.
-The Board of Trustees are responsible for the management and administration of the Union and (subject to the Education Act, the Constitution and the Bye-Laws) may exercise all the powers of the Union.
+The Board of Trustees meet no less than four times per annum.
+The Board of Trustees are responsible for Legal adherence, financial sustainability, and strategic direction of the Union and (subject to the Education Act, the Constitution and the Bye-Laws) may exercise all the powers of the Union.